 Source: ZimStat 2024

 3.2.2 The primary factors driving monthly inflation during the period under review were the renewed exchange rate pressures that emerged in the second half of August 2024.
 This was evidenced by the widening gap between the official and parallel market exchange rates, contributing to heightened inflationary pressures.
 Additional factors exacerbating inflation included supply chain disruptions, rising production costs, seasonal variations, and recent policy changes.
 However, these drivers were closely linked to exchange rate disparities, which not only directly influenced ZWG inflation but also had an indirect impact on USD-denominated inflation, highlighting the significant role of currency volatility in shaping inflationary trends.

-3.3 BOP developments
+3.2.3 In September 2023, Zimbabwe's year-on-year inflation rate was 17.8%.
+By September 2024, the year-on-year inflation rate had significantly dropped to 4.2%.
+This lower figure means that, on average, prices were only 4.2% higher in September 2024 than they were in September 2023.
+The notable decline in Zimbabwe's year-on-year inflation rate from September 2023 to September 2024 largely stems from the Reserve Bank of Zimbabwe's adoption of restrictive monetary policy measures.
+By tightening the growth of money supply, the central bank effectively limited excess liquidity in the economy, helping to curb inflationary pressures

+3.3 Foreign Currency Inflows

 3.3.1 Data on foreign currency receipts for the third quarter of 2024 was unavailable at the time of writing this report.
 However, the available figures indicate a 9.5% increase in total foreign currency receipts, rising to US$6.2 billion during the period from January to June 2024.
 This growth was primarily driven by a combination of higher export earnings, particularly from mining and agriculture, and a notable uptick in diaspora remittances, which continue to be a key source of foreign exchange.